RuABraun/RuABraun.github.io/_posts/2021-11-21-Notes-on-Sharpness-Aware-Minimization.markdown

 They use $$m$$ to mean the number of subsets that are created from the batch (rather than being $$m$$ being the size of the subset).

-They that SAM improves results for all model sizes and especially when the training data is small.
+Finally they show that SAM improves results for all model sizes and especially when the training data is small.
 The $$\rho$$ does need to be tuned, however they identify 0.15 as a good default.